 stylesheets using the

-Here is the same Polymer shop demo recorded with our latest recorder:
+Here is the same Polymer shop demo recorded with our latest version:

 And here is another recording from the UI5 Web components library that utilizes adopted stylesheets: